100 Hour Program | 60 Hour Classroom- include hands on instruction | 40 Hour Clinical Externship (Optional)

 Questions?
 Contact Zainab Qari at firstname.lastname@example.org

-All classroom sessions will be held at UNH Professional Development & Training at 231 Corporate Drive in Portsmouth, NH.
+All classroom sessions will be held at either UNH Professional Development & Training sites in Portsmouth or Manchester.

 Enrolled students will receive location and parking information in advance of the program via email.